 - When gifts and hospitality must be notified to the monitoring officer.

 Click on the downloads tab to see a copy of the District Council’s Code of Conduct.

 The legislation contains specific rules governing Disclosable Pecuniary Interests (DPIs) that apply to both District and Parish Councillors.
 There is a requirement for Councillors to register their DPIs and for this information to be available on the District Council website for public inspection.
 Failure to register a DPI is a criminal offence.
 Councillors must not participate in any discussion or vote on any matter in which they are aware they have a DPI regardless of whether they are a Parish or District Councillor.

 Parish Councils are required to adopt their own Codes and to make them available for inspection.

-The Authority has also appointed two independent people to be consulted on standards and complaints - Tim Barker, Archdeacon of Lincoln and Madge Marshall-Brown.
+The Authority has also appointed two independent people to be consulted on standards and complaints - Fred Mann and Madge Marshall-Brown.